Nishchal30/Loan-Prediction-/README.md

   python app.py
 By default, flask will run on port 5000 which is your localhost.

-Navigate to URL http://localhost:5000 you should be able to view the homepage as below:
+Navigate to URL http://localhost:5000 you should be able to view the homepage as given in project.jpg file in repository.

+Enter all the details asked on webpage properly and click Calculate the loan status button.

+If your input is valid, you should be able to see the status of loan acceptance whether you can get or not below the the button.